BurritoSlayer90/ECON860_midterm/README.md

       These ^^ files are called ".gitignore," "username," and "token" respectively.
       We read them into variables in githubinfo.py to keep them hidden on github.
-4. The folder "midtermHTML" contains the "names.html" file mentioned above
+5. The folder "midtermHTML" contains the "names.html" file mentioned above
-5. The folder "parsedGitFiles contains the "midtermGHIDs.csv" and "gitinfo.csv" files mentioned above.
+6. The folder "parsedGitFiles contains the "midtermGHIDs.csv," "gitinfo.csv," and "repoList.csv" files mentioned above.
-6. The .gitignore, token, and username files are described in 3
+7. The .gitignore, token, and username files are described in 3

 Instructions for running the program: